I Didn’t Need a Caretaker.

 None of this allowed me to live the all-day inebriation and instant-gratification lifestyle I preferred.

-In other words, I had gone from being a raging alcoholic to being 100% focused on pot, even though I did not even enjoy the sensations it provided.
+In other words, I had gone from being a raging alcoholic to being 100% focused on pot, even though I did not enjoy the sensations it provided.

 Some might wonder what happened to all the cocaine I had done previously.
 Oddly, no one ever approached me with offers of cocaine when I wasn’t drunk.
 Smoking pot somehow made me less attractive to the coke-heads.
 So sometimes I had to go hours without drugs.